Alohamoras/onprem-cloud-monitor/README.md

 ## What's Next

 This project started focused on AWS Snowball devices but has evolved into a general-purpose on-premises monitoring solution.
-We're continuously improving based on real-world usage and feedback.

-**Planned enhancements:**
-- Terraform modules for automated deployment
-- Additional alert channels (Slack, Teams, PagerDuty)
-- Performance metrics and dashboards
-- Multi-region deployment guides
+See TODO doc for things i still need to finish or add.

 ---

-*Simple monitoring for complex infrastructure.
-Because knowing is better than guessing.*